rp42dev/MS-4-Django-Full-Stack-Project/project_files/TESTING.md

 ✓ All of the above and.\
 ✓ Saving shipping information for fast checkout.\
 ✓ Access to complete overview of existing orders.\
-✓ Self-manage of account details and shipping adresses for fast checkout.\
+✓ Self-manage of account details and shipping adress for fast checkout.\
 ✓ Access to order history and other documents.

 ### **As an Administrator**